Home > Blog > House Sitting France

 Bottom Line

 The platform decision is clear: Nomador for France-focused travel, THS if you are already paying for international coverage elsewhere.
-627 listings versus 80 is not a decision that requires much analysis.
+1,000+ listings versus roughly 85 is not a decision that requires much analysis.

 Build a strong profile.
 Apply specifically.
 Learn some French.

-Nomador: 627 active France listings as of February 2026, founded in France, covers every region at €34 for a three-month plan.
-THS has 80 France listings and makes more sense if you are combining France with other international destinations in the same year.
-Note that Nomador's total listing count includes "stopovers" (short-term member hosting that is separate from house sits).
+Nomador: 1,000+ active France listings as of July 2026, founded in France, covers every region at €34 for a three-month plan.
+THS has approximately 85 France listings and makes more sense if you are combining France with other international destinations in the same year.
+Nomador's count fluctuates between roughly 800 and 1,000 across the year and also includes "stopovers" (short-term member hosting that is separate from house sits).
 Filter to sits specifically when searching.

 No. The standard arrangement is an unpaid exchange: pet care and home security in return for free accommodation.
 Professional paid pet sitting operates through different channels.